-Elijah went up in a whirlwind, a chariot of fire, but Elisha the mighty prophet who received a double portion of his spirit DIED OF A DISEASE.
+Elijah went up in a whirlwind, a chariot of fire, but Elisha the mighty prophet who received a double portion of his spirit died of a disease.
 Yes, that’s right, but right before he dies a king comes to him seeking advice.
 But the king is a wimp!

-There is a story in 2nd Kings Chapter six where Elisha is surrounded by horses and chariots of the enemy sent by the king of Aram.
-Elisha’s servant is shaken with fear and he cries out, but Elisha prays and the youth’s eyes are opened and he sees that the hills are filled with horses and chariots of FIRE!
-There is more with us than with them.
-If you are in a battle that’s spiritual, just know there are more that are for you, than against you.
+There is a story in 2nd Kings, chapter six, where Elisha is surrounded by horses and chariots of the enemy, sent by the king of Aram.
+Elisha’s servant is shaken with fear, and he cries out, but Elisha prays and the youth’s eyes are opened.
+He sees that the hills are filled with horses and chariots of fire.
+The Hebrew word for fire is אש (esh, Strong’s #784).

 Photography by Jeff Manning